 What is "Canvassing"?
 Canvassing refers to going door-to-door in a neighborhood and having conversations about important issues with community members.
 It is an essential component of organizing.
 Canvassing in neighborhoods (both at the doors and in high traffic areas) is the most effective way to engage folks in our community about our work to win universal healthcare.

 Below are the tools and materials you will need to get started canvassing using the Health Care Rights and Access Survey.
 The survey is a powerful tool for engaging in people in conversations and invite them share their healthcare experiences.

-The goal of canvassing is the engage *new* folks in our work by getting them to share their healthcare experiences and to take action for a healthcare system that works for all of us.
+The goal of canvassing is the engage *new* folks in our work by listening to their healthcare experiences and inviting them to take action for a healthcare system that works for all of us.
 We encourage you to employ these materials to reach people commonly excluded from access to health care, such as knocking doors in working class and low-income communities or free health/dental clinics.

 Thank you for stepping up to build this movement in your community!
 Sign up to be a Canvassing Team leader here!